 We are proud to have partnered with our friends at the National Trust for Historic Preservation during their Denver conference.
-Among some of their amazing work, they have compiled 11 great podcasts that delve into the world of preservation.
-You can check them out here: 11 Great Podcasts for Historic Preservation Fans.

 "When we build, let us think that we build forever.
 Let it not be for present delight nor for present use alone.
 Let it be such a work as our descendants will thank us for; and let us think, as we lay stone on stone, that a time is to come when those stones will be held sacred because our hands have touched them, and people will say, as they look upon the labor and wrought substance of them, See!
 This our parents did for us!"− John Ruskin